galetaire/spahousing/pages/posts/six.md

 # Interpretation and observations

-The model groups together the six variables that I consider essential in order to understand the housing market: price, volume, inflation, credit, demographics and employment.
+The model groups together seven variables that I consider essential in order to understand the housing market: price (real and nominal), volume, inflation, credit, demographics and employment.
 All the variables are represented in percentages.
 A couple of interpretations from the chart:

 - **Observation A**: Inflation has been on a decreasing trend from 1986 to 2020.
 - **Observation B**: Between 2001 and 2008, the population increased a lot due to an immigration wave.